 - The pattern was so consistent it was possible to distinguish highly depressed patients from healthy volunteers simply by looking at the test results.

-The study concludes three fascinating results:
+Anyway, coming back to the study about Instagram, it concludes three fascinating results:

 - As odd as this may sound, those suffering from depression are more likely to post frequently and to apply more and several types of Instagram filters. ÄŸŸ˜ ¯